Conflux-Chain/go-conflux-sdk/docs/transactions/transactions.md

 2. [Creation of a smart contract](https://github.com/Conflux-Chain/conflux-abigen#deploy-contract)
 3. [Transacting with a smart contract](https://github.com/Conflux-Chain/conflux-abigen#transacting-with-an-conflux-contract)

-To undertake any of these transactions, it is necessary to have Ether (the fuel of the Ethereum blockchain) residing in the Ethereum account which the transactions are taking place from.
-This is to pay for the [Gas Costs and Storage Collateral](gas.md), they are the transaction execution cost for the Ethereum client that performs the transaction on your behalf, committing the result to the Ethereum blockchain.
+To undertake any of these transactions, it is necessary to have CFX (the fuel of the Conflux blockchain) residing in the Conflux account which the transactions are taking place from.
+This is to pay for the [Gas Costs and Storage Collateral](gas_and_storage.md), they are the transaction execution cost for the Conflux client that performs the transaction on your behalf, committing the result to the Conflux blockchain.
 The storage collateral will be refund when the storage used in contract released.
-Instructions for obtaining Ether are described below in [Obtaining CFX](obtaining_ether.md)
+Instructions for obtaining CFX are described below in [Obtaining CFX](obtaining_cfx.md)

-Additionally, it is possible to query the state of a smart contract, this is described in [Querying the state of a smart contract](transactions_and_smart_contracts.md#querying-the-state-of-a-smart-contract)
+Additionally, it is possible to query the state of a smart contract, this is described in [Querying the state of a smart contract](https://github.com/Conflux-Chain/conflux-abigen#accessing-an-conflux-contract)